Beckville ISD Health Information Guide

 FROM THE NURSE

-- If you would like to bring in over-the-counter medications like Tylenol, Motrin, cough syrup, etc, we will store them for you during the school year with your child's name to be used as needed.
 We cannot accept any medication that is not in original container.
 A request for medication form will need to be filled out with instructions as to when it should be used.
-The Nurse's office or school office's have these forms; or you can print it below.
+The Nurse's office have these forms, or you can print one from here.
 We cannot give any medications without a signed form!
 This form will need to be re-done every year.